-Building on last month’s article, The Walkthrough Survey for an Energy Audit, we now will explore some of the more advanced auditing and reporting techniques.
-Not all of these ideas will be appropriate for every facility, but many will help to move your energy projects forward.
+Building on last month's article, The Walkthrough Survey for an Energy Audit, we now will explore some of the more advanced auditing and reporting techniques.
+Not all of these tools will be appropriate for every facility, but many will help to move your energy projects forward.

 AERCO has re-designed its two-million BTU/hour Benchmark 2.0 Low NOx condensing boiler to reduce its footprint (79"H x 28"W x 36"D), electrical consumption (120V) and gas pressure requirements (4") while maintaining unmatched 20:1 turndown to maximize fuel savings.
 Engineers and contractors can employ the environmentally-friendly, high-efficiency boiler in a wider variety of hydronic heating applications due to the new design.

 A redesign of sodium-nickel chloride batteries could pave the way for new energy advancements.

 Internet industry giant Google has joined financial forces with the New York based Good Energies and Japan's Marubeni for a project led by Trans-Elect that will lay approximately 350 miles of underwater electric cable that will potentially form the backbone of a power grid for future offshore wind turbines.

 Demand-side management (DSM) pays for itself by generating utility savings, provides the owner with an attractive return on investment (ROI), and provides a positive net present value (NPV) as a pure investment.